Housekeeping Shift Leader

 What you are required to submit

-- A covering letter which details your experience, strengths and potential in the requirements set out above with examples of how you satisfy the person specification.
+- A covering letter which details your experience, strengths and potential in the requirements set out above with examples of how you satisfy all of the essential criteria in the person specification.

 Please ensure that you submit all documentation listed above or your application cannot proceed to the next stage.